 Watch Now: 3 Great Yarn Options for Crochet Beginners

-Yarn vs. Crochet Thread
+Yarn vs. Thread

 The fiber types that we have been discussing thus far refer primarily to yarn, as opposed to crochet thread.
 Thread tends to come in cotton or acrylic, though, so the information above covers the basics.
 Most people find that yarn, which is thicker than thread (see more sizing information below), is easier to work with than crochet thread.
 That said, there are certainly crocheters who've jumped right into working with crochet thread from the beginning.
 People who wish to make lightweight, lacy items such as vintage-inspired doilies and tablecloths may want to start right in with crochet thread.
-However, if you don't have a strong preference, start with yarn and work your way towards thread.
+However, if you don't have a strong preference, start with yarn and work your way towards threads.

 As aforementioned, yarn is thicker than crochet thread.
-And there are different thickness of yarn as well.
+And there are different thicknesses of yarn as well.
 Thickness is called weight.
 You can find the weight of the yarn on its label, where it will be numbered 1-7 (from the thinnest, which is like a thick crochet thread, to the thickest).
-As a beginner it will be easiest to work with a worsted weight yarn, which is labeled #4 on the yarn label.
+As a beginner, it will be easiest to work with a worsted weight yarn, which is labeled #4 on the yarn label.
 This is a good medium-weight yarn.
 A "3" (DK weight) is also acceptable but might be too thin for some newbies.
 And a "5" (bulky weight) works well, too, but again may not be as easy as the worsted weight yarn.
 Everyone has their preferences, though, so don't be afraid to try different options.

 Note: You should use the correct size of crochet hook recommended for the yarn weight that you are using.
 Most modern yarn labels will specify this size on the label.
 The Craft Yarn Council offers a standard guide to yarn weights and hook sizes.